-The new act governing motor liability insurance entered into force on 1 January 2017.
 The complete reform of the act makes the existing regulations clearer and less equivocal.

 In the new law, deficiencies in the old law were corrected and at the same time future changes were anticipated, for example, the increase in the automation of driving.
 The basic principles of the law remain unchanged.
 The basic principles are the scope, the obligation to insure, and the principles and reimbursement benefits of compensating damage.